 Are you able to transport individuals served?

-Any individual with a developmental disability who is a client of the Regional Center is eligible for PCS services.
+Any individual with a developmental disability is eligible for PCS services.
+If the individual is a client of the Regional Center, funding is available through them.
+If the individual is not a client of the Regional Center, private pay options are available.
 If you or your loved one is not a client of your local Regional Center and think that you may be eligible for services, please contact your local regional center.
-There are 21 regional centers in California, to find the one nearest you go to http://www.dds.ca.gov/RC/RCList.cfm.
+There are 21 regional centers in California, to find the one nearest you go to http://www.dds.ca.gov/RC.

 How does PCS ensure quality services?

-We believe that quality services are something that is delivered everyday by everyone at PCS.
+We believe that quality service is something that is delivered everyday by everyone at PCS.
 We try hard to influence a culture of quality at all levels.
 However, we do appreciate the need for traditional hierarchical supervision.
 Our infrastructure is designed to maximize the managerial oversight of our programs.
 Unannounced visits are regularly conducted by regional and program managers.
-Recently, in 2009, the state of California cut DDS funding resulting in less audits of providers who serve the developmental disability population.
-Less oversight and less quality for the people we serve is unacceptable to PCS, therefore, we decided to pick up the slack so to speak and increase our audits and always strive toward increasing quality.

 What experience does PCS have with challenging individuals?

 PCS is unique in that we have had tremendous success with “difficult to serve” individuals.
-We have successfully moved over 20 people into the community from State Hospitals.
-Additionally PCS has successfully served people who, when they came to us, were in jeopardy of moving into a developmental centers.
+We have successfully moved over 20 people into the community from Developmental Centers.
+Additionally, PCS has successfully served people who, when they came to us, were in jeopardy of moving into a Developmental Center.
 These individuals are often referred to as “deflections” because they were deflected or prevented from having to go to a Developmental Center.

 How do you find housing for people?